lmas/lmas.github.io/src/blog/2021/hello_world/index.md

 Some references for the more common (or not) static files semi expected to be found on a web server:

 - [robots.txt]: Tell any indexing bots and other crawlers to play nice.
-- [sitemap.xml]: Offers a convenient map of the site to search engines and their bots.
 - [feed.xml]: Allows humans to subscribe to the blog.
 RSS/Atom is not dead.
 - [security.txt]: Quick info for "security researchers" scanning the web.
 - [humans.txt]: Quick info for "other developers" spelunking the web.